SuffolkLITLab/ALKiln/CONTRIBUTING.md

 Those tests are the `.feature` files stored in `./docassemble/ALKilnTests/data/sources`.

-Our unit tests use chai for assertions.
-They are in `./tests/unit_tests` and their filenames end in `.test.js`.
+Our unit tests are in `./tests/unit_tests` and their filenames end in `.test.js`.
+Like the cucumber tests, they use chai for assertions.
 The fixtures for the tests are also contained in that folder and end in `.fixtures.js`.

 Instructions for running tests should be near the top of this document.